 So this section was something of a low point.
 It started off right at the bottom and set about calling for jackhammers.
 Mt.
 Nibel was an utterly miserable experience.
 It started with me going in circles due to confusion over the dungeon’s objective: to wit, the entire walk to the reactor from Cloud’s flashback is optional and returns no rewards, but I foolishly repeated it.
 Next came the pipe puzzles, wherein you entered a pipe ala Turtle Rock from Link to the Past and came out the other end, except these pipes were one-way (a logical, valuable and also infuriating addition to the Turtle Rock formula), and in the end was all but completely drained by innumerable enemy groups and fucking dragons. (more…)

 After clearing out the first world of any characters’ story, you unlock both the other worlds in the first loop at the same time, one at a lower challenge level than the other.
-You also unlock a third world up in the top-left corner, which is fully optional and doesn’t fit into the story per se.
-I actually considered covering that optional world right away, but I discovered only yesterday that Spazbo4 never went there!
+You also unlock a third world up in the top-left corner, which is all-but optional (more on that later) and doesn’t fit into the story per se.
+I actually considered covering that optional world right away, but I discovered only yesterday that Spazbo4 never went there (and there’s no recording from the mandatory segment I’m hinting at)!
 I’m going to have to rustle up an optional source of screenshots.
 In the meantime, let’s proceed with the story!

 Castle of Dreams, the world of Disney’s Cinderella, is an unusual world for Ven in that it’s one of the only times he arrives at a world first, ahead of his siblings.
 Urm… sort-of-siblings. …Actually, you know what?
 Gonna go with “siblings,” both because it’s true and in active defiance of that line from the intro.
 Oh, and one other teeny tiny detail about Castle of Dreams: Ven has been turned into a teeny-tiny Ven, and he has been caught in a mouse trap.
 No explanation is ever officially given for this, which is part of what makes it hilarious (although, yeah, one can presume the Fairy Godmother is responsible).